ukanf/Practice-July2025/README.md

 practice_5

+Implemented 2 types:
+- just a simple one to execute jobs sequentially without support for parallel execution.
-Implemented 2 types: just a simple for sync jobs and a more complex one with support for dependencies (if no dependency then it runs async until a job with dependency then it waits for all the async jobs to finish)
+- A more complex one with support for parallel execution and we can define dependencies for each job - if no dependency then it runs async until it hits a job with dependency then it waits for all the async jobs to finish - it then checks if depedencies are met and it either executes or moves on to the next job.

 ## Two way sync